sigridjineth/sigridjineth/README.md

 ### Sigrid Jin (sigridjin.eth)

 👋 Hi!
 Welcome to my GitHub place for those who pass by as a stranger or my acquiantance.
-I am an independent student technical researcher and writer, being active in South Korea.
+I am an junor-level software developer covering backend, data and smart contract engineering while pursuing mathematics degree on the college located in Seoul.

 ```golang
 type sigridjin_eth struct {